aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 The script `Tatin.dyalog` is the interface between the Dyalog user command framework and the Tatin API.

-When any of the Tatin user commands is executed it will check whether the API is already loaded.
+When any of the Tatin user commands is executed, it will check whether the API is already loaded.
 If it's not available yet, it will be loaded.

 ## On `setup.dyalog`

-Now you might want the Tatin API to be around right from the start, so that you can invoke any of the Tatin API functions without first executing any of the Tatin user commands.
+You might want the Tatin API to be around right from the start, so that you can invoke any of the Tatin API functions without first executing a Tatin user commands.

 I> What is the application for this?
 Well, you might want to have an automated build process available right from the start, for example.
 I>
 I> If you are not interested in this, or use 19.0 or later, skip this and carry on with "Updating Tatin".

-The way to achieve that goal requires the introduction or modification of a file `setup.dyalog` in your `MyUCMDs/` folder.
+The way to achieve this goal requires the introduction or modification of a file `setup.dyalog` in your `MyUCMDs/` folder.

 Where to find the `MyUCMDs/` folder depends on your operating system